MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/authoring-gestures-HL2.md

     ![Hand ray example.](media/hand-rays-example.PNG "Hand ray example")

 - **Gaze**.
 Select an item or target an object with the HoloLens.
 If the item has a selection box or circle (gaze/dwell button), select the item by gazing at it.
 The item is selected when the box or circle is filled.
-Gaze and air tap are used together often.
+Gaze and air tap are often used together.
 When you gaze, turn your whole head, not just your eyes.
 The pointer follows.

     ![Animation of gaze gesture.](media/gaze-fill-2.gif "Animation of gaze gesture")